pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/6_gallery.md

 ![Image of the gallery module's marker options](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/6_gallery_marker_options.png)

+- **Enabled / Disabled:** You can turn off the markers entirely, if desired.

 - **Background Style:** There are three options for the marker backgrounds.
 None: ![Image of the gallery module's marker option 'transparent background'](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/6_gallery_markers_transparent_background.png) / opaque (with a customisable background colour): ![Image of the gallery module's marker option 'transparent background'](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/6_gallery_markers_opaque_background.png) and 'gradient', which you can see above.

 - **Dot Colour:** This allows you to change the colour of the dots in their initial state (in above images, that is white).